Los Angeles Expungement Lawyer – “One of the few ways to partially clean your record in L.A.”

 WHAT DOES IT REALLY MEAN IF YOU EXPUNGE YOUR CRIMINAL CASE IN LOS ANGELES?

-In the state of California, there is no such thing as a "true expungement."
+In the state of California, there is no such thing as a “true expungement.”
 What I mean by that is in the classic sense, if you expunge a matter, it is completely erased from your record and no one can see it, including the police.
-However, in California, if the court grants your expungement, someone searching for it will still find the arrest if they have the proper clearance to utilize the department of Justice's data base.
-There will be a notation near the charge that you were convicted of that says, "dismissed."
+However, in California, if the court grants you expungement, someone searching for it will still find the arrest if they have the proper clearance to utilize the department of Justice’s database.
+There will be a notation near the charge that you were convicted of that says, “dismissed.”
 But the arrest will still show up as a mark on your record.
+An expungement attorney in Encino, CA can help you get the criminal record expunged.
+The expungement will give you a clean slate and a fresh start.
+However, as already mentioned, the notion of your case being “dismissed” near the charge will still come up.

 This has led to much confusion as it related to expungements in Los Angeles County and elsewhere in California.
-In order to have an arrest wiped off of a person's record completely, meaning even removed from the department of Justice's database, a motion to seal and destroy the arrest record must be filed and argued.
+In order to have an arrest wiped off of a person’s record completely, meaning even removed from the department of Justice’s database, a motion to seal and destroy the arrest record must be filed and argued.
 There must be a showing of factual innocence by the defense.
-The burdon of proof shifts and the defense carries the burdon.
+The burden of proof shifts and the defense carries the burden.
 Therefore, the legislature and powers that be no longer call the procedure an expungement, but a dismissal.
-Your best option if your are serious about expunging your matter is to go to the local courthouse.
-Have the Clerk pull the minute order of your case and give you a copy.
+Your best option if you are serious about expunging your matter is to go to the local courthouse or get in touch with an expungement lawyer in Los Angeles, CA. Have the Clerk pull the minute order of your case and give you a copy.
 Bring the certified docket sheet (minute order) to your appointment with one of our attorneys and we will explain how the process applies to you step by step.
+Our expungement attorney in Van Nuys, CA has done this for so many clients over the years and can do it for you too.

 CAN EVERY CASE BE EXPUNGED OR DISMISSED?

 The answer to whether all criminal cases can be expunged is no. If a person gets prison time as part of their sentence, then they will typically not be able to expunge their record.
-Also, if a person violates there probation in a significant way, then many times the judges in Los Angeles will deny the motion because the person seeking the expungement has not led a law abiding life and has not honored the terms and conditions of their probation.
-If a person was convicted of a crime that is eligible to be expunged and has complied with all of the terms and conditions of probation, then there expungement will be granted by the court.
+Also, if a person violates their probation in a significant way, then many times the judges in Los Angeles will deny the motion because the person seeking the expungement has not led a law abiding life and has not honored the terms and conditions of their probation.
+If a person was convicted of a crime that is eligible to be expunged and has complied with all of the terms and conditions of probation, then their expungement will be granted by the court.
+However, they will still need to get in touch with an expungement lawyer in Los Angeles County to make that possible.

 Many times, in the appropriate case, we can file a motion to reduce a case to a misdemeanor and then dismiss or expunge it at the same time.
 Not all cases can be reduced to misdemeanors.
-The only cases that can be reduced to misdemeanors, if they started as a felony, are called "wobblers".
+The only cases that can be reduced to misdemeanors, if they started as a felony, are called “wobblers”.
 This simply means that a particular crime can be charged as a felony or misdemeanor.
 If the crime is a wobbler, then we have the ability to reduce it to a misdemeanor, if you have complied with the terms and conditions of your probation.
-The the crime is a straight felony, then we will not be able to reduce it to a misdemeanor, but if you complied with all other terms and conditions of probation, we can dismiss it.
+If the crime is a straight felony, then we will not be able to reduce it to a misdemeanor, but if you complied with all other terms and conditions of probation, we can dismiss it.
+Make sure you discuss your case with a San Fernando Valley expungement attorney to understand everything that pertains to your case.

 WHEN CAN I SEEK AN EXPUNGEMENT OR DISMISSAL?

 Most sex crimes are not eligible to be expunged and crimes that are classified as serious or violent felonies will not be eligible to be expunged.
-Most times, a simple phone call will give you the answers as to whether your case is eligible to be expunged.
-If there as any confusion, then we will go to the courthouse and pull the minute order related to your case to figure out your eligibility.
+Most times, a simple phone call will give you the answers as to whether your case is eligible to be expunged or not.
+If there is any confusion, then we will go to the courthouse and pull the minute order related to your case to figure out your eligibility.